Why not download the entire version of this guide

 For most marketers, discovering the digital engagement meaning is a new skill.
 Pre-2005, when marketing communication was mostly one-way, engagement wasn’t on the radar, at least not the way it manifests itself today.
 Drawing on our work with dozens of online brands, Duffy Agency has outlined a process that can be used to increase online engagement at its source.
 This guide will help your brand engage its online audience in a manner that will not only increase sales, but also drive loyalty and advocacy after the sale.
 Below are a few questions to help decide if this approach is right for your brand:

-What type of engagement are you looking for?
+What type of digital engagement are you looking for?

 If you’re not satisfied with the online customer engagement of your brand, your first reaction may be to try new tactics.
 A quick Google search will reveal oodles of quick fixes for online engagement, like addressing trending topics, writing snappier headlines, running contests, crowdsourcing, being more personal, real-time response, embracing causes, etc. These tactics can be very effective at triggering engagement in the same way that tickling someone can make them laugh, whether or not they find the person tickling them funny or even likable.
 In our work, Duffy Agency has found this stimulated engagement to be very useful to boost online metrics.
 But we’ve also observed that the strongest brands in their categories tend to be the ones with solid organic engagement.
 That is, brands that people want to engage with even when they are not prompted to do so.
 This signals that the brand is striking a chord with consumers on a much deeper level and, therefore, is less dependent on tactics to attract engagement (or customers).